 Landlocked Slovakia might not be your first thought when it comes to a summer holiday in Europe, but you should think again.
 Slovakia’s climate is temperate, and average temperatures in summer are a balmy 24–26°C (75–79°F).

-Now blissfully free of stag parties (for the time being, at least), leafy Bratislava offers a welcome retreat for those seeking a short summer break away from the crowds of southern Europe.
+Leafy Bratislava offers a welcome retreat for those seeking a short summer break away from the crowds of southern Europe.
 In the height of summer, the River Danube moderates the heat in Bratislava and there are many green spaces in which to escape, countless lakes in which to cool off, and scores of leafy squares in which to enjoy an ice cream.
-Here is our pick of the best things to see and do in the city in August and September.
+Here is our pick of the best things to see and do in the city this summer.

 Make a splash